A Guide to Fire Kings

 Pitch a handtrap, grab Ponix - 'nuff said.

 If you run this, we also recommend running Relinquished Anima in your Extra Deck - you cannot Link Summon Salamangreat Almiraj using a Special Summoned Legendary Fire King Ponix, as Almiraj specifically requires a Normal Summoned monster.
-Anima can fulfill the same role as Almiraj in your combos, alongside its monster-stealing effect.
+Anima can fulfill the same role as Almiraj in your combos, alongside its monster-stealing effect, so it's worth having around.

 The Extra Deck